 1. The SDAI offers financial assistance to contractors in order to maintain access to GDS in a designated area by purchasing an existing NHS dental practice.
 A contractor who wishes to purchase an existing NHS dental practice in a designated area may apply for a SDAI grant towards the cost.
-An application to purchase an existing NHS dental practice to include additional surgeries by converting non-surgery space into surgery space, e.g. where a contractor intends to purchase a 2 surgery practice and extend it to a 3 surgery practice.
+An application to purchase an existing NHS dental practice may also include plans to expand the practice to include additional surgeries by converting non-surgery space into surgery space, e.g. where a contractor intends to purchase a 2 surgery practice and extend it to a 3 surgery practice.